sneko/cordova-facebook-plugin-windows/README.md

 **WARNING!
 Some disadvantages exist:**

-**- This pluging uses the new Windows webview feature, and it's only available for Windows 8.1/Windows Phone 8.1 minimum**
+**- This plugin uses the new Windows webview feature, and it's only available for Windows 8.1/Windows Phone 8.1 minimum**

 **- Because webviews, you need to put a page on a website to mediate between your Windows app and Facebook servers**